 The proprietary algorithms used for these purposes rely heavily upon an analysis of past football player transactions taking place during the last nine football seasons (from 2013/14 to 2020/21).
-After reviewing thousands of transfers, the Football Benchmark team of KPMG's Sports Advisory practice has devised a linear regression model (generalized linear model) to identify the most relevant variables that influence the value of a player.
+After reviewing thousands of transfers, the Football Benchmark team has devised a linear regression model (generalized linear model) to identify the most relevant variables that influence the value of a player.
 All variables that have an impact on the transfer values and that could be collected were considered during the development phase of the models.

 In doing so, several drivers – each with their own specific weight – were identified as key to estimating the market value of football players.
 These are: